zesty-io/zesty-org/apis/instances-api.md

 ---
-Title: Instance API
+Title: Instances API
-description: The REST API that Zesty.io Manager Runs on
+description: A REST API for interacting with your instance resources.
 ---

 # Instances API

 Every instance created in Zesty.io can be interacted with over https using the instance [API](https://en.wikipedia.org/wiki/Application_programming_interface) (Application Programming Interface).
-When an instance is created it is assigned a [ZUID](https://github.com/zesty-io/zuid-specification) (Zesty Universal ID).
+When an instance is created it is assigned a [ZUID](https://github.com/zesty-io/zuid-specification) (Zesty Universal IDentifier).
 Using this ZUID the instances API can be requested with the following URL pattern.

 ```
 ZUID.api.zesty.io/v1/